How can we help?

 Lymphoedema Assessment and Management

 Lymphoedema is a common problem after cancer treatment.
 We provide lymphoedema assessment, monitoring and management.
-Treatment includes manual lymphatic drainage, bandaging and compression therapy options; designed with a self-management program that works for you.
+Treatment includes manual lymphatic drainage, bandaging and compression garments, compression pump systems.
+Our treatment is designed with a self-management program that works for you.

 Women's and Men's Health

 Cancer and cancer treatments can impact the pelvic floor.
 This can include problems with bladder or bowel control, fibrosis or pain.
-We can provide an individualised approach to managing these sensitive issues with additional skills in the assessment and management of pelvic floor disorders.
+Common issues include; - Bladder or bowel control issues following pelvic radiation - Vaginal stenosis following pelvic brachytherapy - Genitourinary syndrome associated with anti-oestrogen therapy for breast cancer. - Urinary incontinence, urgency and erectile dysfunction following treatment for prostate cancer (post-prostatectomy or radiation) We provide an individualised approach to managing these sensitive issues with additional skills in the assessment and management of pelvic floor disorders.